KausarKhan-2002/NovaMart/readme.md

 **novaMart** is a full-stack e-commerce web application built with the **MERN stack**.
 It features a modern user interface, product management, and a unique **image upload flow using Cloudinary directly from the frontend**, optimized for performance and user experience.

+It now also includes **profile image cropping** before upload for a smoother user experience during signup.

 ---

 ## 🧠 Key Features

 - 🛒 Modern UI with React and Tailwind CSS
+- 👤 Signup/Login flow with profile image upload and cropping
-- 📤 Direct frontend Cloudinary uploads using widgets
+- 📤 Direct frontend Cloudinary uploads using custom hook
-- 🖼️ Drag-and-drop image support with auto-optimization
+- 🖼️ Image cropping via `react-cropper` before upload
 - 🔗 Image URL stored in MongoDB via backend API
 - 📦 Full product CRUD operations
 - 🔔 Real-time toast notifications